ericruzanski/stackscripts/README.md

 ## About

-StackScripts automate the deployment and configuration of Linode cloud servers, streamlining the setup of software stacks, application deployment, and overall system configurations.
-Note, they are simply a script that runs at VPS deployment.
-StackScripts differ from cloud-init/metadata.
+StackScripts automate the deployment and configuration of cloud servers (Linodes), streamlining the setup of software stacks, application deployment, and overall system configurations.
+Note, they are simply a script that runs at instance deployment.
+StackScripts differ from metadata.

 ## Documentation